WonderTools/design-patterns/Challenge02.md

 https://github.com/WonderTools/design-patterns/archive/Challenge-02.zip

 The code base should be able to run on both Hi End and Normal Cars.

-In the file appsettings.json, the field "carType" will have "normal" or "hiEnd" depending on the car.
+In the file appsettings.json, the field "carType" will have "normal" or "hiEnd" depending on the type of car.